Julian52575/Hylozoa-Engine-Engine/README.md

 That's it!
 Nix handles the other dependencies!

 ## Getting started
-- Run `direnv allow` _or `nix-shell`_ and wait for Nix to install the other dependencies.
+- Run `direnv allow` _or `nix-shell`_ and wait for Nix to configure the environment.
-- You now have access to the versions of the tools we use, only within your directory !
+- You now have access to the specific versions of the tools we use, only within this directory !

 > [!TIP]
-> Nix can take up a lot of space quickly.
-Run `nix-collect-garbage` periodically !
+> Run `just help` to see the list of helper command available on this repository.
-> Run `just help` to see the list of helper command
+> They should cover all your needs.